 “At the trial he did not appear to show genuine remorse.
 I really needed him to understand that what had happened was his fault.

 “After I got into the room and we sat down, the first thing he did was apologise.
 I think the whole thing was harrowing for him.
 I think he knew at this point that he’d done a lot of harm.

 “I also told him that it wasn’t just us – Adam’s family – who have suffered.
 It was his friends too.
 Adam’s death had a big effect on them.
 I don’t think he’d realised that.

-“I felt it was important for him to know who Adam was – they were strangers to each other when it happened – so I told him alot about my son.
-I showed him photos of Adam.
-He asked if he could have one and I gave it to him.”
+“I felt it was important for him to know who Adam was – so I told him alot about my son.
+I showed him photos of Adam.”

 Dave feels that his meeting with Adam’s killer was very worthwhile.
 He is now a strong advocate of restorative justice.

 Since losing Adam, the Rogers family and Adam’s friends have run an anti-violence campaign called “Every Action has Consequences.”
 Dave is a frequent speaker in schools and is also involved in prison work.